 Section 7– Removal

-Any Board member who, without cause, misses three meetings in a row will be expected to resign and may be removed from office by a majority vote of the Board.
+Any Board of Director who, without cause, misses three meetings in a row will be expected to resign and may be removed from office by a majority vote of the Board.
 The Board may appoint a new Director by simple majority vote of the quorum present to serve out the vacant term.
 The Board of Directors may remove any Director by the vote of a 2/3’s absolute majority of all the Board of Directors (not just a 2/3’s majority of the quorum present), whenever in its judgment; the best interests of the Club will be served thereby.

 Section 8 – Compensation of Officers and Board Members